RobinBoers/geheimesite.nl/src/projects.md

 - [Oblikvo](//git.dupunkto.org/~dupunkto/oblikvo)&nbsp; Browser-based 3D first-person shooter with old school graphics and multiplayer support.

+- [Vik](//git.dupunkto.org/~axcelott/vik)&nbsp; What if GitHub gists, AWS Lambdas and Elixir Plugs had a baby?
+(WIP; public instance available at [vik.dupunkto.org](//vik.dupunkto.org))

 {% hr %}

 ## Webdesign

-I build websites for people from time to time.
+I build websites for people as an independent web developer from time to time.
 Here’s a few of them.
 All of the people were happy.
-I think.
+(I think.)

 {% endcontainer %}